by Scott Mehl

 - Prince Petar (1889 – 1932) – married Miss Violet Wegner

 Soon, a marriage was arranged with Vittorio Emanuele (then the Prince of Naples), the only son of King Umberto I of Italy and Princess Margherita of Savoy.
 The couple married on October 24, 1896, in Rome.
-A civil ceremony was held at the Quirinal Palace, followed by a religious ceremony at the Basilica of St. Mary of the Angels and Martyrs.
+A civil ceremony was held at the Quirinal Palace followed by a religious ceremony at the Basilica of St. Mary of the Angels and Martyrs.
 Elena, raised in the Eastern Orthodox faith, converted to Catholicism before the marriage.
-This so distressed her mother that she refused to attend the wedding.
-Elena and Vittorio Emanuele had five children:
+Elena’s conversion greatly distressed her mother and she refused to attend the wedding.

 - Princess Yolanda (1901 – 1986) – married Giorgio Carlo Calvi, Count of Bergolo, had issue